 Often referred to as a ‘Nomadic Ceramicist’, Kevin Andrew Morris is motivated by an investigation of his own family heritage and material culture.
 His work engages with concepts of craft, material and place.
 Based in Aberdeen, Morris exhibits work both nationally and internationally, working with a range of artists, institutions, and various public projects.

 Opportunities to travel, research and make work internationally are important to him as are opportunities to work locally.
-He considers participation and engagement an opportunity for him to learn new skills, feeding the development of his own creative practice.
+He considers participation and engagement as an opportunity for him to learn new skills, feeding the development of his own creative practice.

 Entry Requirements